• Skip to primary navigation

 Step 3: Pay the Renewal Fees

 The final step is paying the renewal fee of $100 per line of authority.
-Ensure you complete this payment before the deadline to avoid late fees.
+To avoid late fees, ensure you complete this payment before the deadline.

 Callout 3: License renewal application- 3 steps to Delaware insurance license renewal.